chrissound/GitChapter/README.md

             / commit7
 ```

-This also means that if you (author) want to `amend` an old chapter / code, you do a git rebase, change the code, recompile, and render - and that's it!
-No need to modify anything else as the chapter files only store references relating to files / diffs.
+To modify a previuos chapter / fix a source code error, you would : git rebase, change the code, recompile and render - and that's it!

 ## Diagram / demo illustratino: